giantswarm/docs/src/content/ui-api/web/organizations/access-control/index.md

 ## Granting access {#granting-access}

-Granting access to an organization's resources means, in Kubernetes RBAC terms: you assign a role or cluster role to the selected organization's namespace, by creating role bindings in this namespace.
+Granting access to an organization's resources means, in Kubernetes RBAC terms: you assign a role or cluster role to a subject (here: a service account) in the selected organization's namespace, by creating role bindings in this namespace.

-**Note:** When using groups from your identity provider as subjects in access control, all you have to do in order to assign new permissions to an individual user is to add that user to a the right group in your identity provider.
-Hence, if you have that flexibility with your identity provider, the recommended approach is to only assign groups, not individual users, to Giant Swarm organizations.

-In order to assign a role to a group, user, or service account, follow these steps:
+In order to assign a role to a service account, follow these steps:

 ### 1. Select a role